 Many people express concerns about the Patriot Act and its implications for the content on their websites.
 But if the pages of your website are public, the information is available to everyone anyways.
 If the information on your site is private, such as information stored in a database, only citizens of the US are subject to the Patriot Act.
-And neither citizens of the US nor hosts in the US are required by law to give up usernames and passwords.
+Neither citizens of the US nor hosts in the US are required by law to give up usernames and passwords.

 Concerns about privacy